 Welfare Effects of Resale Price Maintenance: Evidence from the Chinese Pharmaceutical Industry (JMP)

 This paper studies how resale price maintenance (RPM), a vertical practice that allows upstream manufacturers to directly control downstream retail prices, affects welfare.
-This effect is ambiguous because RPM can increase consumer welfare by eliminating double markups, but decreasing it by facilitating price coordination across competing retailers.
-I offer direct empirical evidence of these effects by studying an anti-trust case about RPM using a novel store-level dataset in the retail pharmacy market.
-Difference-in-differences estimates suggest the net effect of RPM decreases retail prices and is pro-competitive in this setting.
-The results also suggest that RPM reduces retailer markups and suppresses price dispersion across retailers, consistent with the incentives to both eliminate the double markup and coordinate the retail price.
-Motivated by these findings, I build and estimate a structural model to disentangle these incentives and illustrate how they interact with the market fundamentals, such as consumer substitution patterns and manufacturer bargaining power.
+This effect is theoretically ambiguous because RPM can increase consumer welfare by eliminating double markups, but decrease it by facilitating price coordination across competing retailers.
+I provide empirical evidence of these effects by examining a high-profile antitrust case involving a pharmaceutical firm that was found to practice RPM and ruled to stop.
+Difference-in-differences estimates using a novel retail pharmacy-level dataset suggest the net effect of RPM decreases retail prices and is pro-competitive in this setting.
+The results also suggest that RPM reduces retailer markups and suppresses price dispersion across retailers.
+These findings are consistent with manufacturers’ incentives of using RPM to both eliminate the double markup and coordinate the retail price.
+I build and estimate a structural model to disentangle these incentives.
 The model confirms that RPM is overall welfare-improving in this setting.
 However, the consumer surplus gain from RPM would have been 77% higher absent of price coordination incentives.
 In addition, I show that under different market conditions RPM can lead to anti-competitive outcomes.

 (Click on the title to view abstracts.)